 How Long?-"How long will America endure?"
 Guizot once asked James Russell Lowell.
 Lowell replied, "So long as the ideas of its founders remain dominant."
-Prof. David Starr Jordan adds, "Just so long as the government rests on the intelligent consent of the government rests on the intelligent consent of the government "("Imperial Democracy," p.
+Prof. David Starr Jordan adds, "Just so long as the government rests on the intelligent consent of the governed" ("Imperial Democracy," p.
 141).
 Is this the case now?